Encharted Cook

 Instructions

-• Line a large baking sheet with parchment paper.
+• Prepare.
+Line a large baking sheet with parchment paper.
 Add the chocolate Chex to a large mixing bowl.
 Set both aside.

 5 Cups Chocolate Chex Cereal